Coulomb screening and thermodynamic measurements in magic-angle twisted trilayer graphene

-The double-layer structure allows us to directly extract chemical potential of $\mu_{tTLG}$ and its derivative, inverse compressibility \dmudnu, based on the location of the charge neutrality point in BLG, which reflects the screening of electric field from the bottom gate electrode (Fig.~\ref{figI}a-c) ~\cite{Lee2014BLG,Park2021flavour}.
-The net increase of \muu\ across the moir\'e band provides a direct measurement of the moir\'e bandwidth, which is less than $30$ meV for tTLG (Fig.~\ref{figI}b), a value that is consistent with the calculation for tTLG based on the Bistritzer-Macdonald model ~\cite{Khalaf2019,Bistritzer2011} and much smaller than tBLG ($40$ meV- $ 60$ meV) ~\cite{Park2021flavour,Saito2021pomeranchuk}.
+The double-layer structure allows us to directly extract the chemical potential of tTLG $\mu_{tTLG}$ based on the location of the charge neutrality point in BLG, which reflects the screening of electric field from the bottom gate electrode ~\cite{Lee2014BLG,Park2021flavour}.
+Figure~\ref{figI}c-e plots $\mu_{tTLG}$ and its derivative, inverse compressibility \dmudnu, as a function of moir\'e filling across the flat energy band.
+The net increase of \muu\ across the moir\'e band provides a direct measurement of the moir\'e bandwidth, which is less than $30$ meV (Fig.~\ref{figI}d).
+The measured bandwidth for tTLG is much smaller than tBLG ($40$ meV- $ 60$ meV) ~\cite{Park2021flavour,Saito2021pomeranchuk} and appears consistent with the calculation for tTLG based on the Bistritzer-Macdonald model ~\cite{Khalaf2019,Bistritzer2011}.
 Between each commensurate filling, \muu\ exhibits a decreasing trend that stems from a strong exchange interaction and translates into a negative compressibility of the electron system ~\cite{Eisenstein1994,Lee2014BLG}.
-We note that a smaller band width suggests that Coulomb interaction plays a more prominent role in tTLG, which is consistent with the fact that negative compressibility is observed throughout the moir\'e band.
-The series of peaks in \dmudnu\ at each commensurate filling correspond to Fermi surface reconstruction owing to a cascade of isospin-symmetry-breaking transitions (Fig.~\ref{figI}c) ~\cite{Kang2021cascades,Park2021flavour,Zondiner2020cascade,Wong2020cascade}.
-Since superconductivity is stabilized from the fermi surface near half-filling at $\nu=2+\delta$ and $-2-\delta$, which shares the same isospin configuration as $\nu=\pm2$, we will examine the isospin order at $\nu=\pm2$ in order to shed light on the order parameter structure of the superconducting phase.
+A smaller band width suggests that Coulomb interaction plays a more prominent role in tTLG, which is consistent with the fact that negative compressibility is observed throughout the moir\'e band.
+The series of peaks in \dmudnu\ at each commensurate filling correspond to Fermi surface reconstruction owing to a cascade of isospin-symmetry-breaking transitions (Fig.~\ref{figI}e) ~\cite{Kang2021cascades,Park2021flavour,Zondiner2020cascade,Wong2020cascade}.
+It is worth pointing out that the behavior of \muu\ and \dmudnu\ of our sample shows an abundance of similarities with that of magic-angle twisted bilayer graphene ~\cite{Park2021flavour,Saito2021pomeranchuk,Rozen2021pomeranchuk}, and the transport response exhibits excellent agreement with previous observation in magic-angle tTLG ~\cite{Park2021tTLG,Cao2021Pauli,Hao2021tTLG}.
+This indicates that our sample likely has the A-tw-A stacking order ~\cite{CaltecSTMttlg,ColumbiaSTMttlg}.